yaminivibha/WaveNetOptimization/README.md

 ```

 ## Setting up Wavenet with AIHWToolkit
-- updated to use inputs.squeeze() in queue.enqueue function
+- updated to use inputs.squeeze() in queue.enqueue function in `wavenet_model.py` as described [here](https://github.com/vincentherrmann/pytorch-wavenet/issues/21)
-- changed from deprecated librosa to modern soundfile.write(soundrate=16000)
+- changed from deprecated librosa to modern soundfile.write(soundrate=16000) in `generate_samples.py`

 ## References
+- pytorch=wavenet repo on GitHub (for base WaveNet code)

 ## Attributions